julelang/manual/src/std/io.md

 The ReadAt method mutable because of same reasons of the \`Reader\` trait\.

 Implementations must not retain p\.
-Exceptionals are not standardized\.
+Errors are not standardized\.
 Should be documented by implementations\.

 ## ReaderFrom
 ```jule